-Crestor is a statin drug that’s prescribed to reduce the levels of “bad” cholesterol (LDL) and triglyerides in your blood.
+Crestor (rosuvastatin) is a statin drug that’s prescribed to reduce the levels of “bad” cholesterol (LDL) and triglycerides in your blood.
 When left untreated, cholesterol and fat can collect along arterial walls, which limits blood flow and may eventually cause a heart attack or stroke.
 For the best results, Crestor should be used along with diet and lifestyle changes, including lowering saturated fat intake and increasing exercise.

 Always follow your doctor’s instructions and use Crestor exactly as prescribed.